aem-design/aem.design/_manual/060-conventions.md

 ## Component Versioning
-Initialy when component is written its acceptable to have the component code to be located under its folder path.
+Initially, when a component is created, it's acceptable to have the component code to be located under its folder path.

 ```
 components